A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: A New Interior Structure Model

 Our core inventory is slightly less complete, with greater than $85\%$ of the weight of Earth's core likely being Fe, O, or S, with Fe being by far the most abundant element \citep{Mcdonough2014}.
 Ni and/or Si likely represent much of the remainder of the core but we justify their exclusion by (1) our good match to observations within the Solar System discussed in section \ref{sec:validation}, (2) Mars' core being much more S-rich than Earth's indicating a diversity in core S compositions \citep{GendreBadro2022,LeMaistreRivoldini2023}, and (3) the possibility of FeS enhancement in planetary cores as mantle materials oxidize the core, removing bare Fe from the core while oxidation-protected FeS is relatively enhanced in the remaining core \citep[e.g][]{JohansenRonnet2023}.
 The inclusion of lower-density materials within the core reduces its bulk density and thus previous models assuming pure Fe cores underpredict core radii, especially when those cores are assumed to be purely solid rather than at least partially liquid, as is the case for Earth \citep{UnterbornSchaefer2020}.

-In addition to these compositional layers, the planet is divided into an irradiated outermost atmospheric layer (atmosphere) that receives all incident stellar flux and an interior layer that receives no stellar flux.
+In addition to these compositional layers, the planet is divided into an irradiated outermost atmospheric layer (atmosphere) that receives all incident stellar flux and an interior layer does not directly receive any stellar flux.
 The outermost layer has a temperature profile following the radiative transfer results of \citet{ParmentierGuillot2014,ParmentierGuillot2015}, while the interior layer has a temperature profile that is radiative or adiabatic.

 In section \ref{sec:eos} we provide background on the formulations of equations of state (EOS) used in our model.
 In sections \ref{sec:envelope}-\ref{sec:core}, we discuss the mineralogy, phases, and EOS used in our model, from the H/He envelope down to the core.
 In sections \ref{sec:thermal}-\ref{sec:rotation}, we discuss further details of our model.